Scoping Out Scoliosis

 Every case is unique, says Rebecca Dietzel, an anatomist who works with The Ailey School.
 “Dancers need to find a physical therapist to pinpoint where the curves are happening and to get personalized exercises.”
 And while scoliosis is not usually painful, if a dancer does develop pain, it is important to see a doctor.
 “She should be encouraged to see her health care provider and bring back recommendations for movement modifications to the teacher,” says Karen Clippinger, a dance professor at California State University at Long Beach and author of Dance Anatomy and Kinesiology, who was diagnosed with mild scoliosis as a teen.

-If a dancer has a curve of 10 to 15 degrees, her doctor may suggest exercises that will strengthen the muscles around her spine (see sidebar on page 54 for a spine-strengthening exercise).
+If a dancer has a curve of 10 to 15 degrees, her doctor may suggest exercises that will strengthen the muscles around her spine (see below for a spine-strengthening exercise).
 Fatouros recommends trying Hanna Somatics, a system of neuromuscular mind-body training that helps improve spinal strength and symmetry.
 While there is still debate about the effectiveness of back braces, some doctors suggest that patients with a curve between 20 and 40 degrees wear one, and they can be removed during class.
 If a curve is greater than 40 degrees, the dancer may need surgical treatment.

 When a dancer undergoes surgery for scoliosis, parts of the spine are fused together or may be held in place by a rod, which immobilizes those joints.
 “She can no longer move that part of the spine,” Dietzel says.
 “Movement will come from above or below those joints, and the movement will look different.
 Teachers should not compare the student to how she moved before surgery or to other dancers in class.”
 After surgery, Clippinger advises, teachers should promote the use of abs to support the spine.
 “Because the fused segment moves as a unit, the vertebrae adjacent tend to bear extra stress,” she says.
 “Students should use the abdominals to support and distribute the arch of the spine throughout the area that is moveable.”